ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-The dataset was generated using the provided simultor.
+The dataset was generated using the provided simulator.
 First, I used the keyboard to control the car and I observed that the angles recorded were either very close to zero or to the maximum value (left and right).
 I scrapped all the data and then controlled the car using the mouse.

 I recorded the following sets of data:
 * three laps driving around the first track